thingsboard/thingsboard.github.io/docs/paas/solution-templates/scada-drilling-system.md

         title: 'Draw works system state – Controls hoisting and lowering of the drill string, adjusting speed, direction, and tension while tracking vibrations and position.'
     7:
         image: /images/solutions/scada-drilling-system/drilling-dashboard-8-pe.png
-        title: 'Alarms and notifications – Logs real-time alerts and warnings for quick response to failures, abnormal pressure, and leaks.'
+        title: 'Alarms and notifications – Logs real-time alerts and warnings for quick response to failures, abnormal pressure, or unexpected temperature.'

-scada-mobile:
-    0:
-        image: /images/solutions/scada-drilling-system/drilling-tablet-and-mobile.png
-        title: 'This view demonstrates the flexibility of the dashboard, allowing you to manage and monitor the SCADA Oil & Gas Drilling system across different devices, including tablets and smartphones.'

 ---